-- \$225 million, plus interest.
-LIPA has now revised its agreements with the Village of Port Jefferson and the Town of Brookhaven, consistent with the agreement reached for the Northport Power Station, as discussed below. - In November 2020, LIPA entered into a settlement with the Town of Huntington and the Northport-East Northport School District for the Northport Power Station.
+- In November 2020, LIPA entered into a settlement with the Town of Huntington and the Northport-East Northport School District for the Northport Power Station.
 The settlement will reduce LIPA's annual property tax payments by 47% of 2020 levels by 2027.
-If the taxing jurisdictions fulfill the terms of the settlement, LIPA will waive a refund for back tax years estimated at over \$650 million, plus interest.
-In addition, LIPA will make a total of \$3 million and \$14.5 million in payments to the Town and school district, respectively, in exchange for their discontinuing appeals of the court's ruling that LIPA is entitled to challenge its tax assessments. - In February 2022, LIPA entered into a settlement agreement with Nassau County for the E.F.
+If the taxing jurisdictions continue to fulfill the terms of the settlement, LIPA will waive a refund for back tax years estimated at over \$650 million, plus interest.
+In addition, LIPA will make a total of \$3 million and \$14.5 million in payments to the Town and school district, respectively, in exchange for their discontinuing appeals of the court's ruling in a related case that LIPA is entitled to challenge the plant's assessments. - In February 2022, LIPA entered into a settlement agreement with Nassau County for the E.F.
 Barrett and Glenwood Landing generating stations to gradually reduce taxes on those plants by 47% through 2027.
-That settlement was approved by the Nassau County Legislature on April 25, 2022.
+That settlement was approved by the Nassau County Legislature in April 2022, and it was approved by the court in May 2022.
 If the taxing jurisdictions fulfill the terms of the settlement, LIPA will waive a refund for back tax years estimated at over \$700 million, plus interest.
-In addition, LIPA has proposed settlements with the Island Park and Northshore school districts in exchange for their discontinuing appeals of the court's ruling that LIPA is entitled to challenge its tax assessments. - LIPA and PSEG Long Island have implemented procedures to ensure that PILOTs on each annual bill related to transmission and distribution equipment owned by LIPA do not exceed 102% of the prior calendar year's payment, consistent with the provisions of the LIPA Reform Act. - LIPA continues to defend itself in litigation challenging the 2% PILOT cap on transmission and distribution property in certain Suffolk County jurisdictions.
-On April 1, 2021, a court in Suffolk County ruled that (1) LIPA's properties acquired from LILCO are not exempt from real property taxation for tax years 2014/15 through 2019/20 by reason of the LIPA's failure to timely challenge their unlawful assessment as non-exempt, taxable properties by the Town Assessors during those tax years; and (2) compelling LIPA to pay over to Suffolk County the unpaid real property taxes levied against the transmission and distribution properties for tax years 2014/15 through 2019/20, with interest and penalties in the amount of approximately \$66.7 million.
-In October, 2021, a judgment was entered for the 2014/15 through 2020/21 tax years.
+In addition, LIPA will make a total of \$9 million and \$3.25 million in payments to the Island Park and North Shore Central school districts in exchange for their discontinuing appeals of the court's ruling that LIPA is entitled to challenge its tax assessments. - LIPA and PSEG Long Island have implemented procedures to ensure that PILOTs on each annual bill related to transmission and distribution equipment do not exceed 102% of the prior calendar year's payment, consistent with the provisions of the LIPA Reform Act. - LIPA continues to defend itself in litigation challenging the 2% PILOT cap on transmission and distribution property in certain Suffolk County jurisdictions.
+On April 1, 2021, a court in Suffolk County ruled that (1) LIPA's properties acquired from LILCO are not exempt from real property taxation for tax years 2014/15 through 2019/20 by reason of LIPA's failure to timely challenge the unlawful assessment as non-exempt, taxable properties by the Town Assessors during those tax years; and (2) compelling LIPA to pay over to Suffolk County the alleged unpaid real property taxes levied against the transmission and distribution properties for tax years 2014/15 through 2019/20, with interest and penalties in the amount of approximately \$66.7 million (with the potential addition of up to \$30 million per year in the event of an adverse result on appeal).
+In October 2021, a judgment was entered for the 2014/15 through 2020/21 tax years.
 LIPA has appealed that judgment.
-In addition, LIPA filed petitions to the towns in Suffolk County to mark LIPA's properties as exempt.
-Certain towns have marked the properties exempt, but have not issued bills that conform to the 2% cap on LIPA PILOT increases.
-Other towns have not acted on LIPA's petitions.
-LIPA does not believe that this litigation will have a material adverse impact on its business. - As previously reported to the Board, LIPA has undertaken a review of substations across the service territory.
-The review found several substations that were assessed in excess of their value.
-Accordingly, LIPA began filing challenges on several over-assessed substations, and it will continue to monitor and challenge, where appropriate, assessed valuations of substations.
+The appeal has been fully briefed, and we are awaiting the scheduling of oral argument.
+Enforcement of the judgment is stayed pending the appeal.